zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 point” means you don’t understand or you’re giving a reason that is not relevant here.
 He says, “Everything here should be preserved .”
 “To preserve” (preserve) means to take care of something so that it is saved  for the future.
 You take care of the condition of the object.
 The verb is “to pre serve.”
 The noun is “preservation.”

 Bruce says, “That’s the point of,” or that’s the re ason for, “doing a careful excavation.”
 An “excavation” (excavation) is also s ometimes called a “dig” (dig).
 An “excavation” is a place where you dig into the g round.
 You remove the dirt and the rocks in order to see what’s underneath the m.
 You will normally only hear or read this word “excavation” relating to arc haeological sites.
 Bruce says, “Everything should be recorded and nothing should b e lost.”
-“To record” something here means to write it down, or perhaps t o take a film of it.
+“To record” something here means to write it down, or perhaps to take a film of it.

 Lillian says, “Take it easy,” meaning “Don’t get ex cited, Bruce.”
 “It’s not like I’m defacing anything,” she says.
 “To deface”(deface) s omething is to change the way something looks, usually by painting on it or p erhaps scratching it.
 If someone puts a sign up on a wall, for example, and you don’t like what the sign says, you could, say, take some paint and put a big  X on it.
 That would be “defacing” the sign.
 By the way, that’s usually ill egal – when you deface someone else’s property – so you should probably not do tha t.

 Lillian continues, “And if they’re trying to preser ve this site, why are they doing this dig?”
 “Dig,” remember, means “excavation.”
 “Wo uldn’t it be better just to leave it frozen in time?”
 The phrase “frozen (froze n) in time” means not changing anything, or perhaps a situation that has been the same for many, many years.
-If you don’t dig it up, Lillian says, it will remain t he same as it was before.
+If you don’t dig it up, Lillian says, it will remain the same as it was before.
 Of course, the difficult part of archaeology is diggin g things up without ruining them.

 Bruce says, “The point” – once again, the reason – “is to learn more about the peoples of ancient civilizations who lived here in prehistory.”
 “Ancient” (ancient) means very old, usually thousands of years old.
 “Ci vilization” refers to a society or group of people who live together with similar c ustoms, similar laws, and similar practices.
 The point of archaeology is to l earn about the peoples of ancient civilizations who lived in what we call “pr ehistory.”
 “Prehistory” (prehistory) is the period of time before human bei ngs began to write, before they began to record things so that they could be read l ater on.